 On projects where the Engineer of Record is a Consultant to the Department and has been retained by the Department to review construction items without follow-up review by the Department, the Consultant will assume the responsibility of the owner's agent.
 The reviewing consultant is encouraged to communicate with fabricators, contractors, specialty engineers and the Department's Structures Office to clarify concerns before returning the submittal to the contractor.
 The reviewing consultant shall also contact the Department's Structures Office if unsure of the Department's position on certain issues during the review.
 Submittals should not be stamped "resubmit" if "approved as noted" will suffice.
 Submittals (unless otherwise noted below) shall have been transmitted by the Contractor directly to the Consultant.
-Upon receipt of the submittal, the Consultant shall perform the review, note any comments directly on the sheets, make the appropriate numbers of copies, indicate his disposition by stamping the sheets as described hereinafter.
+Upon receipt of the submittal, the Consultant shall perform the review, note any comments directly on the sheets, make the appropriate numbers of copies, indicate his disposition by stamping the sheets as described hereinafter, retain one set of prints for his files and, finally, make distribution as described hereinafter.
 The original prints and calculations form the official, record Shop Drawing submittal and must be retained by the Engineer of Record and forwarded to the Department at the end of the project.